lucas-gustavoc/my-own-sass-gridsystem/README.md

 - `.show-lg`

 You're not required to design separately for large desktops.
 If you don't, the `*-md-*` properties will apply to them.

+## Collaborate

+You're welcome to collaborate with this project and make it even better.
+You don't need to change the `.css` files, but only the `src/grid.scss` file.

+After editting it, you can compile and distribute it to the World!

+> You'll need a SASS compilator to edit the project.
+The official site [SASS Lang](https://sass-lang.com/) can provide you with more information.

 ## License